 Although the risk is low, it is ideal to have a rule that vehicles with potentially contaminated tyres do not drive over your paddocks during spread periods.
 Likewise, anyone who may have contaminated boots should change or clean and disinfect them before walking over your paddocks or yards during spread periods.

 Conclusions

-Footrot can be kept out of your property, but stringent hygiene practices, especially with introduced sheep, must be built into management routines.
+Footrot can be kept out of your property, but stringent hygiene practices, especially with introduced sheep, must be built into management routine and farm biosecurity management plans.